Behavioral Medicine-Transplant Track

 The Behavioral Medicine/Transplant Psychology track is designed to offer interns a comprehensive experience in the assessment and treatment of patients with end-stage heart, lung, liver and kidney disease who are pursuing transplant and/or left ventricular assist device (LVAD) placement.
 This track offers interns the opportunity to work on a multidisciplinary team in a large academic medical center and gain experience working with individuals with acute onset and chronic health conditions from diverse backgrounds who are pursuing life-saving treatment options.
 Interns will have the opportunity to gain extensive knowledge about many end-stage diseases, consultation in an academic medical center, transplant psychology and evidence-based interventions to help improve psychological functioning and quality of life of individuals who are pre- and post-transplant and LVAD.

 The UNC Transplant and LVAD programs serve a diverse patient population.
 Interns will have the opportunity to discuss the importance of cultural sensitivity and cultural humility.
-Supervisors are committed to providing a supportive learning environment that focuses on inclusion, belonging and antiracism.
 Readings will be provided and discussion will be encouraged to increase interns’ knowledge of oppression, marginalization, and racial disparities as they relate to our patients and their care.

 Clinical Rotations and Patients: